mufflyt/workforce/README.md

 ![NPPES Search Results Image](https://www.dropbox.com/s/ff6u1464yppm8fh/NPPES_search_results.png?raw=1) We were able to find FPMRS board certification from the NPI database.

 * [NPPES NPI Registry Downloadable file](https://download.cms.gov/nppes/NPI_Files.html) - I searched for the text string `female pelvic medicine` in the USA for individuals and not offices/hospitals.
-This NPI data is available as a downloaded file that is HUGE so it breaks a one core system like R.  This is the raw output of the NPI data file from NPPES.
+This NPI data is available as a downloaded file that is HUGE so it breaks a one core system like R.  This is the raw output of the NPI data file from NPPES and is updated monthly.
 I outputed the data from JMP as a txt file where I filtered.
-The taxonomy codes are set by the National Uniform Claim Committee (https://www.dropbox.com/s/2vmbbk6s6hxxiv9/nucc_taxonomy_191.csv?raw=1).
+The taxonomy codes are set by the National Uniform Claim Committee (https://www.dropbox.com/s/2vmbbk6s6hxxiv9/nucc_taxonomy_191.csv?raw=1).The NUCC is updated yearly.

 ![NPPES Search Results Image](https://www.dropbox.com/s/g7axl25cmp5uwne/NPPES%20data%20dissemination%20page.png?raw=1)